-Now that we've listed out the functionality for our app, how about we sketch each piece so that we get an idea of what we want it to look like?
-Don't worry if you failed art, or if you can't draw a stick figure.
+Now that we've listed out the functionalities for our app, how about we sketch each piece so that we get an idea of what we want it to look like?
+Don't worry if you failed art or if you can't draw a stick figure.
 Use a ruler if you have to, or consider using Microsoft Excel, or PowerPoint if you have those.
-You just need to be able to draw some boxes and some text labels.
+You just need to be able to draw some boxes and text labels.
+There are a number of free or inexpensive tools you can use for this purpose.
+A popular wireframing tool that runs in the browser is Balsamiq Mockups (http://balsamiq.com/).